Ambrose COVID Response

 - You are in the classroom

 - You are unable to socially distance

 - You are not actively eating or drinking

 - Students who require a medical exemption to wearing a mask must provide medical documentation that specifically states that the student cannot wear a face mask - firstname.lastname@example.org

 - The use of shared items or equipment should be avoided.
 Equipment that must be shared should be cleaned and disinfected before and after each use and users should wash their hands before and after each use.

 In an effort to decrease the spread of the COVID-19 virus, the campus is currently closed to guests.
 A guest is anyone who is not an Ambrose employee, student, or Board member.
 Contractors or vendors are not considered guests, but their presence is monitored closely through Facilities Services.
 A request for an exemption must be approved by Campus Services.

 Students should evaluate if their personal circumstances surrounding COVID-19 may place them at greater risk.
 That risk may be the result of their own underlying health condition or age, or it may be due to the health condition of a family member for whom the individual provides care.
 Ambrose is taking every appropriate precaution to protect our entire community as we return to campus and classrooms.

-Residence will be open for the Fall 2020 semester with a few restrictions in place.
-In addition to health and safety measures, Ambrose has enhanced programming to increase community and build meaningful community.
-Every Residence student will now have a single room.
-For full details on our Residence program, costs, food services and safety protocols in place for fall 2020 visit the Residence Life page.
+Residence will be open for the Fall 2021 semester with minimal restrictions in place.
+In addition to health and safety measures, Ambrose has enhanced programming to increase community and build meaningful connections.
+Every Residence student will have a single room.
+For full details on our Residence program, costs, food services and safety protocols in place for Fall 2021 visit the Residence Life page.